davidhle/obsidian-notes/Spirit Library/WiSe2020-21/HCI/HCI Exam Notes.md

 - 5 components of usability as described by Jakon Nielsen
     - Learnability
-		- How easy it is for users to accomplish a basic task the first time they encounter the design → Visibility of system status, match with real world, consistency
+		- How easy it is for users to accomplish a basic task the first time they encounter the design → Visibility of system status, match with real world, consistency (predictability, synthesizability, familiarity, consistency)
     - Efficiency
 		- How quickly can users perform tasks → user control, freedom/flexibility
     - Memorability